Relationship between covariance of Wigner functions and transformation noncontextuality: Introduction

-In this article we focus on subtheories of quantum mechanics defined by a set of states, transformations and measurements, where we restrict the possibility of nonclassicality to transformations only (\emph{i.e.} we assume that states and measurement elements are specified by a choice of Wigner function for which they are non-negatively represented).
-The main theorem -- theorem \ref{CovarianceTransfNC} -- shows that covariance -- originally defined for unitaries, and here extended to more general completely positive trace-preserving (CPTP) maps -- implies transformation noncontextuality.
-The converse holds only assuming that the ontological model is the one corresponding to the Wigner representation.
-Successively, we introduce the notion of positivity preservation.
+In this work we also introduce the notion of positivity preservation.
+We do so with the goal to potentially formulate a stronger notion of nonclassicality than transformation contextuality and non-covariance, that are quite weak insofar as they manifest also in simple classically simulatable subtheories like the single qubit stabilizer theory.
 We say that a subtheory is positivity preserving if there exists a quasiprobability representation for which all the transformations of the theory map non-negative states to non-negative states.
-Positivity preservation is a notion of classicality since it holds in classical mechanics, where quasiprobabilities are (non-negative) probabilities, and it does not hold in full quantum theory, because of the unavoidable presence of negatively represented states and the fact that there always exists a transformation between any two states.
-In theorems \ref{TheoremCovariance} and \ref{TheoremTransfNC} we relax the assumption that the subtheory is specified by the choice of Wigner function and we prove that both covariance and transformation noncontextuality imply positivity preservation, but not vice versa.
-This shows that breaking positivity preservation is the strongest notion of nonclassicality among the ones analyzed here.
+Positivity preservation holds in classical mechanics, where quasiprobabilities are (non-negative) probabilities, and it does not hold in full quantum theory, because of the unavoidable presence of negatively represented states and the fact that there always exists a transformation between any two states.

+In propositions \ref{TheoremCovariance} and \ref{TheoremTransfNC} we prove that both covariance and transformation noncontextuality imply positivity preservation, but not vice versa.
+These results motivate further research on the conceptual significance of positivity preservation as a compelling notion of classicality, since it would then be the case, via propositions \ref{TheoremCovariance} and \ref{TheoremTransfNC}, that breaking positivity preservation is a stronger notion of nonclassicality than transformation contextuality and non-covariance.

 The remainder of the article is structured as follows.
-In section \ref{Definitions} we define quasiprobability distributions and Wigner functions -- subsection \ref{SecWignerFunctions}, covariance of Wigner functions -- subsection \ref{SecCovariance}, and transformation noncontextuality -- subsection \ref{SecTransformationNoncontextuality}.
-In section \ref{SecSQM} we treat the example of the single qubit stabilizer theory and then, in section \ref{Results}, we prove the results relating covariance, transformation noncontextuality and positivity preservation.
+In section \ref{Definitions} we define quasiprobability distributions and Wigner functions (subsection \ref{SecWignerFunctions}), covariance of Wigner functions (subsection \ref{SecCovariance}), and transformation noncontextuality (subsection \ref{SecTransformationNoncontextuality}).
+In section \ref{SecSQM} we illustrate the motivating example of the single qubit stabilizer theory and then, in section \ref{Results}, we prove the results relating covariance, transformation noncontextuality and positivity preservation.
 We conclude, in section \ref{Discussion}, by discussing possible generalizations of the results and future avenues.